Our First House

 The Spare Bedroom, Second House:

 Winner: The first house.
-Duh.
-Although this picture is stolen from an old post about how messy the playroom was before my mom helped me clean it, once again it looks almost this ca-razy.
-So yeah, the clean little room with a daybed and a desk was a lot less hive-inducing.
+Although this picture is stolen from an old post about how messy the playroom was before my mom helped me clean it, once again it looks almost this ca-razy (and has a lot more major furnishings in there since it’s full of secret book projects, hence the need to use an old pic).
+So yeah, the clean little room with a daybed and a desk made me a lot less sweaty and clammy.
+Someday I will show this room who’s boss.
+Until then, the door will remain firmly closed.

 The Nursery (Formerly The Third Bedroom), First House: